 TGax Editor: Update D3.1 P564L49 as shown below.

 The packet error rate (PER) shall be less than 10% for a PSDU with the rate-dependent input levels listed in Table 28-47 (Receiver minimum input level sensitivity).
 The PSDU length shall be 2048 oc-tets for BPSK modulation with DCM or 4096 octets for all other modulations.
-The test in this sub-clause and the minimum sensitivity levels specified in Table 28-47 (Receiver minimum input level sensitivity) apply only to non-STBC modes, 800 ns GI, BCC for 20 MHz bandwidth except for 1024-QAM and LDPC for bandwidth greater than 20 MHz or 20 MHz bandwidth with 1024-QAM modulation, and HE SU PPDUs.

 Adjacent channel rejection